 The Journal of College and University Law is a publication of the National Association of College and University Attorneys (NACUA).
 It is a refereed, professional journal specializing in contemporary legal issues and developments important to postsecondary education.

-The Journal publishes articles, commentaries (scholarly editorials), and book reviews.
+The Journal publishes articles, commentaries (scholarly essays), and book reviews.
 Experts in the law of higher education review all manuscripts.

 Manuscripts should be submitted electronically via a Microsoft Word document.
 Please use this MSWord template to format your article (this is an adapted version of the law review template by Eugene Volokh).
 Footnotes should reflect the format specified in the 21st edition of A Uniform System of Citation (the “Bluebook”).
 Note: The MSWord template will download to the bottom of your browser.